 Qualified students are encouraged to apply via the Graduate Neuroscience Training Program (ibrain.fau.edu/gradneuro/) or the core program at the Center for Complex Systems & Brain Sciences (www.ccs.fau.edu/requirements.php).
 Applicants should review both programs to determine which one best suits their interests.
 Applicants may also submit applications to both programs.

 See Faculty page for mentors and research themes.

-Second Year: Electives (See "courses" page, a minimum of 5 must be taken).
+Years 1 and 2: Electives (See "courses" page, a minimum of 5 must be taken).

 Third Year: Upon successful completion of coursework and either a research paper or poster, student submits Plan of Study (Form 5), for advancement of candidacy and forms a PhD committee.

 Third Year and Beyond: Dissertation (A minimum of 12 credits must be taken).

 Total of 80 credits grade "B" or better.